lambdao-dev/lambdao-dev.github.io/_posts/2024-09-12-Accounting.md

 Even if upcoming expenses and upcoming revenues are in good balance, the cash flow could be a problem.
 It would be hard to mentally keep track of everything, and writing things down greatly eliminates that risk.
 Accountants know that their customers might have the best entrepreneurial spirit, but they also know that the business will not survive if the numbers are not right.
-Money if the lifeblood of the company.
+Money is the lifeblood of the company.

 Moreover, in case of accident, the company can continue to operate, at least for a limited time.